-As you probably know, life insurance rates will vary from person-to-person due to a list of varying factors such as age and health.
-If you've received a life insurance quote and felt a bit of sticker shock, I'd like to go over a few things that could be impacting your rate for the worse, and what, if anything, you can do to help your rate go down.
+Like auto insurance and some other forms of insurance, life insurance rates will vary from person to person due to a list of varying factors such as age and health.
+If you've received a life insurance quote and felt a bit of sticker shock, I'd like to go over a few things that could be negatively impacting your rate, and what, if anything, you can do to help your rate go down.

-Being overweight can come with additional health complications that can lead to the likelihood of a premature death, so if you're overweight, insurers will see you as a higher risk and your rate will reflect that.
 In other words, the more overweight you are, the higher your rate will be.
 Obviously, maintaining a healthy weight comes with tremendous benefits including a better quality of life, more energy, higher confidence, etc., but it can also make your life insurance rate less expensive.
-Losing 15-30 pounds can put you into a lower-risk tier, which can mean a lower rate.
+Losing 15-30 pounds can put you into a lower-risk tier, which could possibly mean a lower rate.

-We've all seen enough Public Service Announcements to know how bad tobacco use is.
-It can wreak havoc on your health, and life insurance underwriters will make you pay for it, handsomely, if you are a tobacco user.
-In fact, according to NerdWallet, a smoker can pay more than double for an equivalent life insurance policy as a non-smoker.
-You can have your rate lowered if you quit smoking, but it will take at least a year of being tobacco-free, and only after three years will most underwriters consider you entirely tobacco-free and give you top-tier rates.
+According to NerdWallet, a smoker can pay more than double for an equivalent life insurance policy as a non-smoker.
+You can have your rate lowered if you quit smoking, but it will take at least a year of being tobacco-free to receive the lower rates.

 4. Dangerous hobbies

 Do you consider yourself a daredevil?
-Do you enjoy skydiving, mountain climbing, or scuba diving?
+Do you enjoy skydiving, skiing, mountain climbing, or scuba diving on a regular basis?
 Well, friend, this may lead to higher premiums.
 Anything that an underwriter believes can statistically increase your chance of a premature death—including jumping out of a moving plane—can lead to higher rates.

-It's important to remember that even if you have to pay a higher rate due to any of the issues listed above, in the long run it will be worth the extra cost.
-Knowing that your family will be financially cared for in the event of your death is priceless.
+It's important to remember that even if you have to pay a higher rate due to any of the issues listed above, in the long run, it will be worth the extra cost.
+Knowing that your family will be financially protected in the event of your death is priceless.